seacomoseo/inspiritsbar.de/content/service/smoothies.en.md

 ---
 slug: smoothies
 title: Smoothies & More
-summary: Pure refreshment!
+# summary: Pure refreshment!
 Healthy smoothies, lemonades & iced tea for your event.
 The perfect companion for an energetic day.
+summary: Bring natural energy and vibrant colours to your event with inSpirits Bar's mobile smoothie bar.
+Whether it's a trade fair, corporate event, summer party or private celebration -- we serve creative smoothies, iced teas and lemonades that energise and delight your guests.
 image: services/smoothies/stage.jpg

 # price: null